PyCQA/redbaron/docs/why.rst

 Other usages
 ------------

-Having a FST (or at least a good abstraction build on it) also makes it easier to do code generation and code analysis while those two operations are already quite feasible (using `ast.py <http://docs.python.org/2/library/ast.html>`_ and a templating engine for example).
+Having an FST (or at least a good abstraction build on it) also makes it easier to do code generation and code analysis while those two operations are already quite feasible (using `ast.py <http://docs.python.org/2/library/ast.html>`_ and a templating engine for example).